 Faculty scientists at IU are at the leading edge of new discoveries, addressing such issues as human health, the environment, new therapeutic interventions, and software solutions.
 However, our faculty scientists are not always sufficiently aware of how their research can lead to new economic opportunities and innovation pipelines.
-The Faculty Innovation Ambassadors (FIA) Program will prepare faculty to identify and cultivate these opportunities necessary for necessary for reaching IU 2030 Goals in innovation.
+The focus of the Faculty Innovation Ambassadors (FIA) Program is to prepare faculty to identify and cultivate these opportunities necessary for reaching IU 2030 Goals in innovation.
 This program will provide faculty with peer-delivered access to information and assistance related to innovation and commercialization on campus.

 This program will be launched through a series of intensive workshops.
 The workshops will be co-taught by a team consisting of ICO staff and guest lecturers (or technical expert such as a patent attorney) with a focus on intellectual property, commercialization, entrepreneurism and economic development.
 We anticipate bringing in guest lecturers with specific experience in areas such as intellectual property, business strategy, venture creation, and early-stage funding.
 These workshops will highlight the overview of the processes, outline expectations for each component, highlight the benefits of available resources, connect concepts to university wide metrics, and provide an overview of the broader ecosystem.